Affiliate member of the Religious Studies Program

-- Theatre and local culture in religious traditions of central Hunan (Ming dynasty to present)
+- Ritual and narrative culture in Chinese religious traditions (Ming dynasty to present)

 - Introduction to Daoism (EA/RS 350)

 - Genres of Asian Religious Writing (EA/RS/LCA 235)